IUPAC/WFChemCookbook/_sources/data_sources.md

 # Sources of FAIR Chemical Data

-This section will provide descriptions of standard notation and file formats available for sharing and reusing chemical data that are referred to in recipes throughout this book.

-* Chemical structures
-* Chemical properties
-* Chemical terminology
-* Other useful formats
+Recipes in this section review accessible online sources of reliable FAIR chemical data, including research data repositories and other aggregated sources.
+Materials include brief descriptions of content and available documentation, and provide tutorials and demos of API protocols for searching and retrieving various types of data.